Kenna-Chase/CrashBusinessAnalyzer/README.md

 - Rollback or delete your stack if needed using: `cdk destroy`

 ## Continued Development
 After the initial CDK was developed, the CodePipeline was setup, so when the Github Repository main branch is updated it automatically triggers the CodePipeline to update.
 The CodePipeline will deploy the necessary CDK changes as well as deploy the updated web application from the src/application folder.
-Any future changes to this repository would automatically deploy and utilize CDK.
+Any future changes to this repository would automatically deploy.

 ## Next Steps
 The next steps for the project are: